BhonePyae-Kyaw/wad-p1-car-analytics/README.md

 - **Remove from Highlights:** Quickly remove cars from your favorites with a single click.

 ## Screenshots
-- **Main Menu:** This is the main navigation of the project: Dashboard & Highlight.
+- **Main Menu:** This is the main navigation of the project: Dashboard and Highlight.
 <div align="center">
     <img src="./screenshots/Main Navigation.png" width="400px"></img>
 </div>